What is the chalk aquifer and why is it important?

 - Watch the Waterlight Project film – A journey along one of our beautiful chalk streams called the Mell.

 - Fun facts and games for children: Educational resources from Cambridge Water

 - Cam Valley Forum

 - Compare Cambridge Water performance with other companies and find out more about water supply at the national level from Discover Water

 - Options for water supply in Cambridge (blog post summarising parts of the the Greater Cambridge Local Plan Strategic Spatial Options Assessment: Integrated Water Management Study (November 2020)

 - Greater Cambridge Chalk Streams Project Report (December 2020) – lists the chalk streams in the county, their status and recommended actions.

-In conversation with an expert panel, sharing their experience of integrating natural solutions with homes and workplaces and looking to the future of living design, followed by an audience Q&A at 8pm on Friday 2 April.
+In conversation with an expert panel, sharing their experience of integrating natural solutions with homes and workplaces and looking to the future of living design.

 Ponds and wetlands being created in Cambridge for people and nature, including tips and ideas for your garden and other ways you can help.